mishaturnbull/dumb-server-monitor/README.md

 ## Client (monitored)

-The client machines run a cron job at desired intervals to "ping" the server and let it know they're still alive.
+The client machines run a cron job at desired intervals to "ping" the server(s) and let it know they're still alive.

 ## Server (monitoring)